jackh54/Maze-Solver/README.md

 4. **View the Solution**: If the path is found, it will be displayed in gold.
 The processing time will be displayed below the maze.

 ## Limitations (to be fixed)
-[ ] Fix path finding going around the maze on certain mazes [ ] Fix the maze resoulution
+- [ ] Fix path finding going around the maze on certain mazes
+- [ ] Fix the maze resolution
-[ ] Add a cropping feature
+- [ ] Add a cropping feature

 ## File Structure